 We hope you are well and safe.
 The impacts of the COVID-19 pandemic still commands changes to education, examination and consultation, amongst others.
 Here are a few of these changes that you need to be aware of:

-- Online teaching continues for all our courses in the winter term 2020-21.
-As for the whole university, the start of the lecture period has been postponed to 2nd November 2020 and ends on 12th February 2020.
+- Online teaching continues for most of our courses in the summer term 2021.
+Only for the Advanced Seminar (Master), we may offer a hybrid teaching model, depending on how the situation develops.
+The start and end dates of the courses remain as originally planned, from 12 April 2021 until 23 July 2021.
 We have compiled comprehensive information on each of our courses in the drop-downs below.
 Please recognize that student engagement, education and assessment in non-physical forms will be different.
 Online teaching, learning, consultation and assessment works differently.

 - What you can do is to recognize that changes in course delivery, assessment format and learning will have to be made.
 Much of online education involves doing more work at your own pace and leisure.
 You will likely need to read and prepare materials by yourself, without direct and constant instruction by a lecturer or tutor.
 Check back regularly in here and in ILIAS to learn about the new forms of conduct.